SiniNumminen/website/_posts/_blog/2017-12-12-Sceneries-from-rural-India.md

 published: true
 comments: true
 excerpted: |
-    Uttar Pradesh is one of the most energy poor states in India, where the majority of people do not have access...
+    Uttar Pradesh is one of the most energy poor states in India, where around 10 million families do not have a access...

 # Does not change and does not remove 'script' variables
 script: [post.js]
 ---

-Uttar Pradesh is one of the most energy poor states in India, where the majority of people do not have access to electricity.
-Here are some images of the things I witnessed during my research trips to the rural areas.
-Energy poverty is overwhelming which leads people to pendle between a variety of energy sources.
-Living under the grid shows
+Uttar Pradesh is one of the most energy poor states in India, where around 10 million families do not have a access to electricity.
+Here are some images of the things I witnessed during my research trips to the rural areas in 2016.

-These pictures are from the northern Indian state Uttar Pradesh, near the city of Unnao.

 <div style="clear:both;"></div>